douglasdavis/ddavis.io/tech/_drafts/redesigning-an-analysis-api.md

 ID, the Transition Radiation Tracker (TRT).
 The TRT tracks charged particles as they leave evidence of their presence by ionizing the gas in our straws.
-We also take a crack at identifying it's particular branch brand.
+We also take a crack at identifying it's particular brand.
 I develop and maintain an API designed for analyzing particle tracks through the TRT the data format designed for ATLAS.

 ATLAS recently adopted [CMake](https://cmake.org/) as our build system and [git](https://git-scm.com/) as our version control system (VCS).
 I